Century 21 (department store)

-Century 21 Department Stores LLC was an American chain of department stores, headquartered in New York City, which had 13 locations in the northeastern United States at the time of its closing in 2020 and is planned to reopen in 2023.
+Century 21 Department Stores LLC is an American chain of department stores, headquartered in New York City, which had 13 locations in the northeastern United States at the time of its closing in 2020.
+In 2023, the flagship center next to the World Trade Center reopened.

 History

-The company was founded in 1961, by Sonny Gindi, Ralph I Gindi, and Al Gindi.
+The company was founded in 1961, by Syrian Jews, Sonny Gindi, Ralph I Gindi, and Al Gindi.
 The original store is located at 472 86th Street in Bay Ridge, Brooklyn.
 Founder Al Gindi's son, Raymond Gindi, served as Century 21's chief operating officer.

 The Century 21 flagship location is at 22 Cortlandt Street in Lower Manhattan, New York City, New York, United States of America, a site of the former East River Savings Bank (eventually merged into Marine Midland Bank and today into KeyBank).
 It occupies the base of a 34-story office tower, and it has recently added a Financier Patisserie coffee shop to its third floor.
 The store became an emotional flashpoint during and after the September 11 attacks.
 The store was evacuated after the first plane hit the World Trade Center, and the interior was significantly damaged from the collapse of the Twin Towers.
 Initially, it was not certain that the store would be rebuilt, but the owners opted to remain at the same site and the store was renovated and reopened on February 28, 2002, five months after the attacks.
 Thousands of people waited hours on the morning of the reopening so they could have a sales receipt from that day.

 The firm opened its first location outside of the greater New York metropolitan area in October 2014, housed on two floors of the former Strawbridge's flagship on Market Street in Center City, Philadelphia.

 The company expanded in 2016, opening at Sawgrass Mills in Sunrise, Florida.

-In March 2016, Century 21 announced that it would open a flagship location at American Dream.
-Due to Century 21 filling for chapter 11 bankruptcy, this location never opened and is now another department store called The ADdress.